 She looks me in the eye, across the coffee shop table and says, “I am sorry he does not want to meet you yet, but I had to meet you, to you thank you for giving me my best friend.”
-My mind goes back to the day just over 18 years before when the lady at Planned Parenthood said, “Please sit down in this office, a counselor will be right with you.”
+My mind goes back to the day just over 18 years before when the lady at the clinic said, “Please sit down in this office, a counselor will be right with you.”
 My whole life changed.

 I can honestly say that the thought of abortion crossed my mind for about 3 maybe 4 seconds, and I knew I could not live with that decision.
 When I told the father, he said, “I can’t help you, but if it is twins we will keep them.”
 (I know!
 I did not understand that line of thinking either.)
 I knew I was on my own, this was my decision, and I now had a new little life depending on me.
 I dropped out of school on my 18th birthday—I was failing anyway, so why prolong the inevitable?
 I picked up a job at the airport and proceeded to go on with whatever happened.